-Since information from various points of view is crucial to thinking critically about an issue, the pair or group activities in this section encourage gathering further information related to the topic.
-This is followed by interpretation and presentation of the information collected.
+Since information from various points of view is crucial to thinking critically about an issue, the pair or group activities in this section encourage students to gather further information related to the topic.
+This is followed by comparison and discussion of the information collected.